stefv21/stefv21.github.io/README.md

 This is a responsive portfolio website designed to showcase my professional projects, skills, and accomplishments built throughout my Full-Stack Web Development journey.
 It serves as a dynamic platform to share my work with my professional network, potential employers, and collaborators.
 The site is designed with a focus on accessibility, usability, and responsiveness, ensuring a smooth experience across devices and input types.

+Preview

+(Replace this with a real screenshot from your site.)

+Live Demo

+Check out the live version here.
+(If you haven't deployed it yet, you can add this link later.)

 Features

 Multiple Interconnected Pages: Includes at least 3 interconnected HTML pages to structure different sections of the portfolio (e.g., Home, Projects, About Me, Contact).